aizhakhavets/llm-intense-02/doc/workflow.md

   - Functional approach, no OOP
   - Simple functions by domains
   - Minimal dependencies
-- Test immediately after each step
+- Test immediately after each step:
+  - All tests must be stored in the `/tests/` directory.
+  - All tests must be runnable (`pytest` or `make test`) and passing after every change.

 ### 3. Report & Update
 - Update @tasklist.md: